Today, we announce a new way to consume managed services - a cloud-friendly way.

 CenturyLink has set an “enterprise-class” standard for services rendered, and that tradition continues in cloud.
 These offerings allow customers to run websites, database apps, and identity management systems in the CenturyLink Public Cloud – with peak uptime and increased security.

 - Maintenance (patching, hotfixes, change management)

 - 24x7 Support

 Further, managed services are a “first-class citizen” in the platform.
 Users can interact with managed environments just like any other instance in CenturyLink Cloud.
 Managed and unmanaged servers can be on the same network.
-Users can provision managed services on Hyperscale, apply autoscale policies, and run Blueprints.
+Users can apply autoscale policies, and run Blueprints.